mideind/EmblaFlutterApp/README.md

 Embla is a voice-driven virtual assistant app that uses the Icelandic-language [Greynir](https://greynir.is) query engine.
 This is the repository for the cross-platform Embla mobile client.

 The client is implemented in [Dart](https://dart.dev/) using the [Flutter](https://flutter.dev) framework.
 Currently built to run on iOS and Android, with native macOS and web support on the roadmap.
+Supports iOS 12.0+ and Android SDK 28+.

 ## Build instructions